-This indicator may be suitable for inter-hospital comparison.
-In this case, definitions, sampling methods and guidelines for audit and reporting need to be agreed in advance in consultation with the coordinating agency.
+This indicator assesses compliance with local policy, which may affect the ability to draw comparisons between hospitals whose local policies differ.
+If used for inter-hospital comparison discussion and agreement on an optimal policy consistent with national recommendations should take place.
+Definitions, sampling methods and guidelines for audit and reporting also need to be agreed in advance in consultation with the coordinating agency.